oracle-livelabs/adb/shared/adb-load-analyze-workshop/develop-dashboards/develop-dashboards.md

     ![Script output.](./images/script-output.png " ")

-## Task 2: Download a Wallet to Connect Oracle Analytics Cloud to your Autonomous Database
+## Task 2: Download a Wallet to Connect Oracle Analytics Cloud to your Autonomous AI Database

-You will need to download your wallet credentials file in order for Analytics Cloud to connect to Autonomous Database.
+You will need to download your wallet credentials file in order for Analytics Cloud to connect to Autonomous AI Database.
 The wallet will enable both the server and client to verify each other.

 1. In the **Database Actions | Launchpad** banner, click the **Selector** menu, and then select **Download Client Credentials (Wallet)**.